robinsmith-source/sdi/docs/knowledge/cloud-init.md

   :::

 ::: details Execution Stages
 Cloud-init runs tasks in specific stages during the boot process (network, config, final).
-Understanding the order can be important for dependencies (e.g., ensuring network is up before downloading a file).
+Understanding the order can be important for dependencies (e.g., ensuring the network is up before downloading a file).
 :::

 ::: details Vendor Data